What’s an aerosol product, anyway?

 Can I recycle my aerosol cans?

 You sure can!
-Make sure they’re completely empty and place them in your curbside recycling container.
+Make sure they’re empty and aren’t considered hazardous.
 Just to be safe, check with your county’s recycling program for more info.

 I heard aerosol products harm the environment.
 Is that true?